We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

-Very large marine metagenomic datasets are produced from the EMBRCʼs Genomic Observatories (GOs) in order to decipher the dynamics of marine ecosystems.
-This project supported by EOSC-Life will develop a workflow for analyses of such Marine Biology data that will allow researchers to deal better with this increasing amount of data.
-This initiative will make the data produced by the GOs more easily interpretable by providing the taxonomic inventories of each sample in a timely manner and in a non-technical format.
+This initiative makes the data produced by the GOs more easily interpretable by providing the taxonomic inventories of each sample in a timely manner and in a non-technical format.

 RIs involved: